typesafehub/conductr-doc/src/main/play-doc/operation/DeployingBundlesOps.md

 23391d4-3cc322b  visualizer        3     0     1
 ```

-> Pro tip: if you get bored of typing `--ip` you can set the `CONDUCTR_IP` environment variable instead.
+> Pro tip: if you get bored of typing `--host` you can set the `CONDUCTR_HOST` environment variable instead.

 ## Using CLI to orchestrate bundle deployments

 The CLI commands `conduct load`, `conduct run`, `conduct stop`, and `conduct unload` waits for an expected event to occur.
 For example `conduct load` will wait for bundle to be installed, and `conduct run` will wait for the number of scale requested to be achieved.